Flagsmith/flagsmith-cli/docs/design/05-crud.md

 ## 6. Pagination

-`list` fetches every page and returns the aggregate. `--limit N` caps the number of items.
+`list` fetches every page and returns the aggregate.